edib/patroni-auto-deployment/confd/README.md

-# confd installation and usage guide
+# confd installation guide
-confd is a lightweight configuration management tool.
-[Link](https://github.com/kelseyhightower/confd) By this tool we can change the master ip automatically and without intervention whenever the master changes.
+[confd](https://github.com/kelseyhightower/confd) is a lightweight configuration management tool.
+Using this tool we can change the master ip automatically in pgbouncer without intervention whenever the master changes.

 * download binary from [github](https://github.com/kelseyhightower/confd/releases)
 * copy it as /usr/bin/confd